paulvmking/Wanderers-Way/README.md

 7.Issue with display of user welcome after email.js added to index page.
  - Problem was that js was in head tags and was loading before the html.
  - Solution was to add "defer" to the script tags to ensure they loaded last after the html.(while this resolved the issue it also made the code browser dependant)

+8.Issue with contact form validation and alert.
+- The contact form submit was able to be clicked displaying a user alert with invalid text provided.
+- Fix was to add a pattern to confirm email format before sending and it reuires all fields to be filled out now before showing a modal to the user showing the message was sent successfully.

+9.Issue with register form password match and alert.
+- Fix was to write a function that required that both passwords match before the form could be submitted.
+- This was aided by adding a message in the modal showing whether the passwords match and I stopped the submission by disabling the submit button until the requirements are met.
+- I also removed the confirm email address though I could have done the same action it seemed unneeded as most sites from research only require one input of email and the password is always confirmed.

 **Most of these previous issues have been made redundant and no longer apply due to reformatting the site(please check commit history if interested)**